duncangw1/ReadMeGenerator/README.md

 ## Installation

-_How to install and get the application running._
+_How to install & get the application running._

-- Install dependencies using > npm i
+- Install dependencies using `npm i`
-- Invoke the application using > node index.js
+- Invoke the application using `node index.js`
-- Answer the prompts in the terminal by typing and pressing > enter
+- Answer the prompts in the terminal by typing and pressing **enter**
-- When asked to choose the license, use the >arrow keys< to select and then press > enter
+- When asked to choose the license, use the **arrow keys** to select and then press **enter**
-- After all prompts have been answered, you should see a "Success!" message.
+- After all prompts have been answered, you should see a **"Success!"** message.
 Your README file has now been generated!

 ## Usage

-_Guidelines for usage and link to Walkthrough Video._
+_Guidelines for usage & link to Walkthrough Video._

 This application may be used to quickly and easily generate a high quality README file for any personal, professional, or educational purposes.
 Please view the [Walkthrough Video](#) for an overview of the application in action.